jeavxx/xvim/README.md

 ==========

-XVIM is a light wrapper around vim designed to make writing scripts extremely convenient, giving you a vim buffer that's already set up with a correct filetype and shebang line.
+XVIM is a light wrapper around vim designed to make writing scripts extremely convenient.
+Xvim opens a vim buffer that's already set up with correct permissions, filetype, and a shebang line.
 It was especially designed for writing quick, experimental scripts.

 When you give xvim a filename, it will try and figure out its filetype and add the